fifth-sense/Concepts/react/ReactTheory.md

     useTransition and startTransition let you mark some state updates as not urgent.
 Other state updates are considered urgent by default.
 React will allow urgent state updates (for example, updating a text input) to interrupt non-urgent state updates (for example, rendering a list of search results)

   * useDeferredValue::
     lets you defer re-rendering a non-urgent part of the tree.
 It is similar to debouncing, but has a few advantages compared to it.
-There is no fixed time delay, so React will attempt the deferred render right after the first render is reflected on the screen.
+There is no fixed time delay, so React will attempt the deferred render right after the first rende r is reflected on the screen.
 The deferred render is interruptible and doesn’t block user input.

   * useSyncExternalStore::
     useSyncExternalStore is a new hook that allows external stores to support concurrent reads by forcing updates to the store to be synchronous.
 It removes the need for useEffect when implementing subscriptions to external data sources, and is recommended for any library that integrates with state external to React.
 See docs here.